valorcurse/stadslab-kennisbank/README.md

 ######Change the following line at domain/checkin/Checkout.groovy to change the directory where checkouts are saved:
     def rootDir = new File("/var/stadslab/checkouts/" + title)

+##Documentation
+To generate JavaDoc-style documentation of the project run the following command:
+#
+    grails doc

+To generate a UML diagram of all the domain class run the following command:
+#
+    grails create-domain-uml

+I tried documenting, commenting and writing as much clean code as possible, but due to lack of time this was not possible everywhere.

 ##Demo:
 A demo website is running [here](http://145.24.222.154:8080/).